Recession. Layoffs. Hiring freeze.

 While utilizing monolithic apps and VMs can be beneficial initially, long-term costs will prove to be the nail in the coffin for anybody’s IT spend.

-The way to combat these costs and save money?
+The way to combat these costs?
 Renovate your infrastructure.

-We went over the reason why your IT spend budget might be bleeding, but here are the 3 ways to seal this wound and reduce your IT costs:
+We went over the reason why your IT spend budget might be bleeding, but here are the 3 strategies to reduce IT costs:

 For one, they’re self-contained; meaning that if one service were to fail and maintenance were needed, the other microservices will not be placed in any jeopardy.
 Management becomes more clear as whole teams can be assigned to separate microservices.
 Microservices are also easier to scale and more flexible than monolithic applications.